 - Sky Harbour Presentation (5/8/2026)

-- City of Hillsboro Supplemental Staff Report (5/8/2026)
+- Hillsboro Supplemental Staff Report No. 4 (5/20/2026)

 Details of the Sky Harbour Proposal

-This will impact property values, air quality, noise levels, and health across Washington County and parts of Clackamas County.
+Sky Harbour's proposal will impact property values, air quality, noise levels, and health across Washington County.
+A single private jet takeoff produces as much ultrafine particle pollution as hundreds of small planes.

 No New Business Will Come Because of This Project